Homepage

 Become a Member

-Click on the button below to find out how you can become a member and attend all our events
+Click on the button below to learn about membership, attend all our events and become part of our mission.

 Trustworthiness has been damaged

-Many Governments want to transfer risk from the State to the individual (think retirement provision, healthcare provision and so on) yet the industry that is meant to facilitate this transference of responsibility isn't readily trusted.
+Many Governments want to transfer risk from the State to the individual (e.g. retirement provision, healthcare provision) yet the industry that is meant to facilitate this isn't readily trusted.

-Perhaps this helps to explain why the UK is currently experiencing a record-breaking low in its savings ratio; it’s the worst it has been since 1963.
+Perhaps this helps to explain why the UK is currently experiencing a record-breaking low in its savings ratio; the worst since 1963.
 That’s not good news.
-In fact, it’s a real worry.
+In fact, it’s a real worry with short and long-term implications.

-Maybe there would be an entire generation that will retire on lower levels of income than the generations that went before them?
-As a result, might they feel cheated by the system as a whole and the once-trusted institutions in some way?
-Maybe there’ll be many people too old to work but too poor to retire?
-Maybe there’ll be youngsters unable to find work because their seniors are still needing to work to generate income?
-Could this adversely affect the fabric of society that binds us together in a civilised way?
-In a ‘worst case’ scenario perhaps there’s potential for inter-generational tensions, and even, in extremis, civil unrest?
+An entire generation may retire on lower levels of income than the generations before them.
+Might they feel cheated by the system as a whole and the once-trusted institutions?
+There may be many people too old to work but too poor to retire, while youngsters are unable to find work because their seniors are still working to generate income?
+In a ‘worst case’ scenario perhaps there will be adverse effects on the fabric of society, intergenerational tensions, in extremis, civil unrest?

 Is the world’s pensions crisis the very worst manifestation of the lack of trust in financial services?

-However, for many reasons and in many ways the Sector’s reputation and therefore trustworthiness has been damaged, terribly.
-Numerous scandals and incidents of malpractice – perpetrated by rogue individuals (think Maxwell, Madoff et al); or dodgy behavior in particular organisations (think Equitable Life, Wells Fargo etc.); or entire parts of the market (think endowment mortgages, transfers out of Defined Benefit pension schemes, PPI and so on); and even complete market collapses that have led to a decade of austerity for innocent people (think the last Global Financial Crisis); have all contributed to the erosion of confidence in Financial Services.
+The Sector’s reputation and therefore trustworthiness has been damaged by numerous scandals and incidents of malpractice – perpetrated by rogue individuals ( Maxwell, Madoff et al) or dodgy behaviour in organisations (Equitable Life, Wells Fargo etc.) or entire parts of the market (endowment mortgages, transfers out of Defined Benefit pension schemes, PPI, etc) – and even complete market collapses that have led to austerity for innocent people.

-It could be argued that it would be totally rational for the general public to NOT trust the financial services industry because the public have, in effect, been educated to NOT trust financial services through the continuous drip, drip, drip of untrustworthy behaviour over a very long period of time.
+It could be argued that the public have, in effect, been educated to NOT trust financial services through the unremitting drip, drip of untrustworthy behaviour.

-Even after the mountains of money that have been spent by Governments (i.e.us taxpayers) on regulation, compliance and enforcement are we any more confident in the Financial Services Sector behaving better now than it did twenty, thirty or forty years ago?
-The evidence suggests, no, we’re not.This is nothing less than a serious, systemic risk for society as a whole.
+The vast input of money by Governments ( taxpayers) on regulation, compliance and enforcement have failed to improve confidence in the Financial Services Sector, which behaves no better now than it did twenty, thirty or forty years ago..This is nothing less than a serious, systemic risk for society as a whole.

 Wild variables